Kalamitsi beaches Lefkada

 Three great beaches are located about 4km away, at a foothill of the village.
 These are: Kavalikefta, Megali Petra and Avali beach.

 To these beaches leads a very narrow road, steep and full of curves.
-It takes more than 15 minutes of ride to pass 4km, and at some parts of the road, it's impossible for two cars to pass one another.
-Somewhere in the middle of the road, on the right side, you will see the road to Avali beach, and if you go straight the road will lead you to the beaches Kavalikefta and Megali petra.
+It takes more than 15 minutes of ride to pass 4km, and at some parts of the road, it’s impossible for two cars to pass one another.
+Somewhere in the middle of the road, on the right side, you will see the road to Avali beach, and if you go straight the road will lead you to the beaches Kavalikefta and Megali Petra.
 Last 100m of the road to the beaches Kavalikefta and Megali Petra are very bad.
-At the end of the road, along the Kavalikefta beach are the private parking and a canteen with fast food.
-The parking for twenty-four hours costs 3e.
+At the end of the road, along the Kavalikefta beach are the private parking and restaurant.
 Because the parking is small, we recommend that you visit this beach early in the morning in order to avoid parking your car next to the narrow road.

-Kavalikefta is a very small rocky beach, the rocks are both on the beach and in the water.
+is a very small rocky beach, the rocks are both on the beach and in the water.
 These rocks give a beach a special charm, sense of wilderness, and they provide privacy.
 The rocks are great for jumping.
 The sea is turquoise like on the other beaches on the west coast.
 The coast is gravel and the sunsets here are amazing.
-You could rent sunbeds and parasols, a set from two sunbeds and one parasol costs 6e.
+You could rent sunbeds and parasols, and above the beach is restaurant where you can buy something to eat or drink.